Counting Classes

 Cluster computing and the power of edge recognition.

-L. Hemaspaandra, S. Kosub, and K. Wagner.
+L. Hemaspaandra, C. Homan, S. Kosub, and K. Wagner.

 The complexity of computing the size of an interval.